Transfer Wealth While Limiting Taxes And Fees

-Basic estate planning is focused on the use of a last will and testament or revocable living trust as the foundation for planning your estate.
-If you have accumulated a larger estate that may be subject to Federal or Florida estates taxes, it is necessary to consider more sophisticated estate planning and wealth transfer tools, both because of the potential impact of Federal estate taxes, the desire to avoid the death tax, Florida estate taxes, and the need to provide additional structure or control over the distribution of your estate assets.
+Basic estate planning uses a last will and testament as a foundation for protecting and passing on your assets.
+If you have accumulated a larger estate that may be subject to federal or Florida estates taxes, it is necessary to consider more sophisticated estate planning and wealth transfer tools, both because of the potential impact of estate taxes and the need to provide additional structure or control over the distribution of your estate’s assets.

-Other estate planning techniques can be used where there is a need that may be unrelated to Federal estate taxes or pure estate planning objectives, such as wealth preservation and asset protection planning objectives.
-These techniques include family limited partnerships, limited liability companies, self-cancelling installment notes, beneficiary controlled trusts, domestic asset protection trusts , premarital agreements, post-marital agreements, shareholder’s buy-sell agreements, long term care contracts, personal care contracts, and many others.
+Other estate planning techniques can be used where there is a need that may be unrelated to federal estate taxes or pure estate planning objectives, such as wealth preservation and asset protection planning objectives.
+These techniques include family limited partnerships, limited liability companies, self-canceling installment notes, beneficiary controlled trusts, domestic asset protection trusts, premarital agreements, post-marital agreements, shareholder’s buy-sell agreements, long-term care contracts, personal care contracts and many others.
 Many of these estate planning techniques have benefits from an asset protection perspective as well as estate planning.

-If you would like to consult with our Jacksonville estate planning attorneys to learn how the transfer of wealth can be accomplished efficiently and at the lowest possible costs for professional fees and taxes, please call our office to schedule an appointment at (904) 448-1969, or toll free at 886-510-9099, or email us at Info@TheColemanLawFirm.com.
+If you would like to consult with our Jacksonville estate planning attorneys to learn how the transfer of wealth can be accomplished efficiently and at the lowest possible costs for professional fees and taxes, please call our office to schedule an appointment at 904-448-1969 or toll-free at (866) 510-9099, or email us at [email protected].